Backpacking in Thailand is the number one choice for so many travellers! Read this guide for all the information you will need.

 You can also rent a bicycle from town if you think you need the extra exercise but I recommend booking some sort of a tour that will take you around the best spots over a day or two.
 This will maximise your enjoyment and make sure you are seeing the best the town has to offer.

 There are so many islands in Thailand and nearly all of them are incredibly beautiful.
 Any decent backpacking Thailand itinerary has to include at least one stay at a Thai Island.
+Whether you’re looking for a busy party scene, or somewhere a little more off the beaten track, there will be somewhere perfect for you!

 Below I have written about some of the most popular Thai islands for backpackers.
-There are more but this list has you covered.

 As I said earlier, Koh Phangan is the place for the legendary full moon party in Thailand.
 If you are a party animal and are looking for that ridiculously laid-back party vibe then seriously get yourself down to Koh Phangan for the full moon party.
 You won’t regret it.